 Why Is Isolation So Hard to Manage?

-COVID-19 has many people unable to embrace family and friends.
-You’re finding it hard to connect with new people and to build relationships.
-Even those relationships you have at work or with neighbors may be on hold right now.
+COVID-19 caused many people to be unable to embrace family and friends.
+At the height of the pandemic, you found it hard to connect with new people and build relationships.
+Even those relationships you have at work or with neighbors may have changed.
 There are many problems with isolation, such as:

 - Increased risk for people with mental illness to struggle with symptoms